- Darwin location, Fulltime (Fixed Term)

 - Work with a down to earth team, dedicated to what we do

-We have a great opportunity for a dedicated and experienced Social Worker to join our team.
-Take on an important role where you’ll improve the health and wellbeing of Indigenous Australians by reaching out to the community and promoting better health choices.
-We’ll provide great learning opportunities, giving you the chance to grow your skills and progress your career.
+We have a great opportunity for dedicated and experienced individual to join our All of Service team as the NDIS Support Worker.
+Take on an important role improve the health and wellbeing of Indigenous Australians by reaching out to the community and promoting better health choices.
+We will provide great learning opportunities, giving you the chance to grow your skills and progress your career.

 Established in 1991, Danila Dilba Health Service is a community organisation providing comprehensive primary health care to Biluru communities in the Yilli Rreung Region of the Northern Territory.
 We aim to improve the physical, mental, spiritual, cultural and social wellbeing of our clients through innovative comprehensive programs based on principles of equity, access, empowerment, determination and collaboration.